Austropetalia patricia

 commonly known as the waterfall redspot.

 It is endemic to eastern New South Wales, Australia, where it inhabits mountain streams.

 It is a medium-sized dragonfly with brown and yellow markings.

+Etymology

+The genus name Austropetalia combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Petalia, a genus name derived from Greek πέταλον (petalon, “petal”).

+In 1910, Robin Tillyard named this species patricia, an eponym honouring his wife.